cfgong/statemigrations/README.md

 - [State to State Migration Dataset](https://www.census.gov/data/tables/time-series/demo/geographic-mobility/state-to-state-migration.html)
 - [List of Laitudes and Longitudes for every State](https://inkplant.com/code/state-latitudes-longitudes)

-- Problems:
+- To do (Ashu):
+- see if there are better arcs
+- color based on whether its outgoing or incoming
-- why are some of the state abbreviations, and some of the states the full name for d.properties.STATE_ABBR
+- vary the bends of the arcs

-- ok, so if i can get the two states and their coordinates, how do i pass that into the function to draw an arc?
+- To Do (Crystal):
+- try to change the views for the different years
+- try to debug maryland